louiseka/louiseka/README.md

 # Hello, I'm Louise 🐷

 I’m a self-taught, enthusiastic frontend developer with a background in digital accessibility.
 I'm currently learning automated testing (Jest) and TypeScript.
+I am currently working on building my own farm tycoon game with TypeScript and React: https://github.com/louiseka/farm-tycoon

 You can visit my portfolio to learn more about me and the projects I've been working on: https://louise.codes/